Save time with this fast-track ticket and explore an ancient Mayan fortress

 Tulum's strategic position on a cliff also made it a formidable fortress.
 The 784-metre long limestone wall surrounding three sides of the city protected it from invasions.
 The name 'Tulum' actually translates to 'Wall' in the Yucatec Maya language.

-El Castillo is a temple that resembles a pyramid, perched on top of a cliff.
+El Castillo is a temple that resembles a pyramid that sits on top of a cliff.
 It is believed to have functioned as a lighthouse, guiding Mayan mariners through the waters.

-This small temple overlooking the sea is perhaps the most photographed structure at Tulum.
+A small temple that overlooks the sea and is perhaps the most photographed structure at Tulum!
 It aligns perfectly with the spring equinox, when a ray of sunlight passes through the temple, creating a spectacular sight.
 The temple is named after a deity.

-Thought to be an observatory for tracking the sun, this temple features remarkable, though weathered, décor.
-Visitors can still see stucco masks, murals, and other artistic depictions created by the Maya.
+Thought to be an observatory for tracking the sun, the temple features remarkable, though weathered, décor.
+You can still see stucco masks, murals, and other artistic depictions on the temple that were created by the Maya.

-One unique feature of the Mayan Ruins of Tulum is access to a beautiful beach at the base of the cliffs.
-Visitors can stroll along the sandy shore, swim in the crystal-clear waters, or simply relax while enjoying the breathtaking views of the archaeological site from below.
+One unique feature of the Mayan Ruins of Tulum is it's access to a beautiful beach at the bottom of the cliffs.
+You can stroll along the sandy shore, swim in the crystal-clear waters, or simply relax while enjoying the amazing views of the archaeological site from below.